 Best Practices for Designing Accessible Websites

 Designing a website that is accessible to all users, including those with disabilities, requires a thoughtful approach to design and development.
-In this section, we will discuss some best practices for designing accessible websites.

 Choosing a colour scheme that works for everyone